Bearded Collie

 FAQs

-4. Do Bearded Collies shed a lot?
+4. Are Bearded Collies shed a lot?

-6. Are Bearded Collies good with children?
+6. Do Bearded Collies good with children?

-7. Do Bearded Collies require a lot of grooming?
+7. Are Bearded Collies require enough grooming?

-8. Are Bearded Collies easy to train?
+8. Do Bearded Collies easy to train?